Teyras/MT/text/chapters/000_introduction.md

 Next, we include a comparison of load balancing strategies in the context of programming assignment solution evaluation, as the choice of a load balancing algorithm greatly affects the overall throughput of the whole system.
-The comparison also takes into account a possibly heterogenous computing environment (e.g., both physical and virtual machines with different capabilities) and the on-demand scaling features of current virtual infrastructure providers.
+The comparison also takes into account a possibly heterogeneous computing environment (e.g., both physical and virtual machines with different capabilities) and the on-demand scaling features of current virtual infrastructure providers.

 The last part of the thesis deals with the possibility of leveraging container technologies in other ways than to run submissions in isolation.
 They could also